matloff/Rdsm/README.md

 * Now call your application function code in each window.

-# Example
+# Example 1

-Have a number of vectors, each to be sorted.
+We have a number of vectors, each to be sorted.

 ``` r